Understanding the Venice Water Bus System + Private Venice Water Taxis

 Venice is set in a chain of more than 100 small islands in a lagoon enclosed by the Adriatic Sea off the northern Italian coast.
 The entire island chain is slowly sinking into the ocean due to sedimentary subsidence, rising sea waters, and other factors.
 Therefore, the primary mode of transportation between the islands is – you guessed it – by boat.

-Venice is the largest and most well-known island; however, other Venetian islands are absolutely amazing to visit and even stay overnight.
+Venice is the largest and best-known island; however, other Venetian islands are absolutely amazing to visit and even to stay overnight.
 Murano is a mile-square island about a mile north of Venice.
-Murano was the historical glass making capital of the world and has so many fun things to do and see.
+Murano was the historical glass-making capital of the world and has so many fun things to do and see.

 About five miles northeast of Venice is Burano.
 Burano is the lace-making capital of the world and is a charming, picturesque community to visit.

-To the southeast, about two miles from Venice, is the island of Lido, which is a busy barrier island and a popular beach vacation destination.
+To the southeast, about two miles from Venice, lies the island of Lido, a busy barrier island and popular beach vacation destination.

 RELATED READ: Top Boat Tours in Venice, Italy